Jim-Yang778/Tetris_with_AI/README.md

 I build a simple Tetris game.
 Contains complete game logic, colorful Tetris, and sign for the next block.

+The "Left", "Right" and "Down" arrow keys each move tetromino one space in the corresponding direction.
+The "Up" arrow keys will trigger the no ["Wall kick"](https://tetris.fandom.com/wiki/Wall_kick) rotation system then rotate the piece if possible.

 <img src="Tetris_game.gif"/>

 ## Dependencies for Running Locally